shimming-toolbox/shimming-toolbox/shimming-toolbox/Docker/README.md

 ```
 st_dicom_to_nifti -i /path/to/dicoms --subject <subject_name> -o /path/to/nifti
 ```
----
-**NOTE**
+> [!WARNING]

-Make sure that the paths you provide (e.g., /path/to/dicoms) exist inside the chroot environment (they may differ from the host system).
+> Make sure that the paths you provide (e.g., /path/to/dicoms) exist inside the chroot environment (they may differ from the host system).
----

 ### 3.3 - Exit
 Once your work is done, to exit the environment, just type: